dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

 If you have the code to call the e-mail server in its own modular function, you do not need to have a unit test for that function.

+**NOTE**:  This is NOT a route that you need to add to your server.
+Instead, when your server needs to send an e-mail, your server makes a POST request to a different server (yes, a server can act as a client for another server).

+## Server Usage Workflow
+A typical order of events for using this server would be:
+1. Register a lab e-mail address
+2. Attending physician registers a new patient
+3. Attending physician makes a new test request
+4. Lab may or may not access the "/lab/open_requests" route.
+Since the lab receives an e-mail about requests, it is not required that this route be visited before running/uploading results.
+5. Lab posts a new test result.
+6. Attending physician accesses one or more of the provided routes to retrieve results.

+BUT, this is just a typical workflow.
+Requests to the server might actually be made in any order.
+For example, multiple patients might be registered, then multiple test requests may be entered, then some but not all test results might be posted, and then more patients registered or more tests registered.
+Results might be requested before the tests are done.
+Your server needs to be ready to handle requests made in any order.

+There are some limitations on the order in which the server will be called.
+For evaluation of this server, you can assume the following:
+* A call to the `lab/email_address` will be made before any tests are requested.
+* Only one open request per test type per patient will be sent.
+So, at any given time, there will not be a patient that has two open requests for the same test.
+Some allowable (but not exhaustive) examples:
+  * A single patient may have an open test request for an HR test and TSH test.
+  * One patient may have an open test request for an HR test and a second patient may have an open test request for an HR test and a HDL test.
+  * A patient may have an open test request for an HR request, the lab may then post the result of that test, and then the attending may request a second HR request after the first one is complete.

 ## Modular Code & Testing
 Be sure to write modular code.
 This means your Flask handler functions should